Best Horizontal Carry Knives – Continuous Update

 The scout carry position is when the knife sits horizontally at the small of your back.

-I’ve been corrected before that a “proper” scout carry is when the knife is sitting with the handle angled slightly upward, but I’ve never found it useful to make that distinction.
+We’ve been corrected before that a “proper” scout carry is when the knife is sitting with the handle angled slightly upward, but we’ve never found it useful to make that distinction.

 What are the Benefits of the Scout Carry Position?